 Had laboratory there.
 It's in the doctors order to email the result.
 No email.
 I have no copy of the doctor's order since they took it.
 Perfect Sight Eye Center is not reliable.

-Martinez Eye Clinic, located in Butuan, Agusan del Norte, Philippines offers patients Laser Eye Surgery (LASIK) procedures among its total of 61 available procedures, across 1 different specialties.
-Currently, there's no pricing information for Laser Eye Surgery (LASIK) procedures at Martinez Eye Clinic, as all prices are available on request only, whilst the national average price is approximately $1,403.
-There is currently a lack of information available on the specialists practicing at the Clinic, and they are not accredited by any recognized accreditations institutes
+St. Luke's Medical Center, located in Makati, Metro Manila, Philippines offers patients Laser Eye Surgery (LASIK) procedures among its total of 313 available procedures, across 30 different specialties.
+Currently, there's no pricing information for Laser Eye Surgery (LASIK) procedures at St. Luke's Medical Center, as all prices are available on request only, whilst the national average price is approximately $1,403.
+There is currently a lack of information available on the specialists practicing at the Clinic, and they have multiple recognized accreditations, including: JCI AccreditedTEMOS

 At MyMediTravel, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?